 How to discipline your child is a never-ending debate.
 Spanking has been a “tool” in the disciplinary tool kit and still is for many parents.
 But there’s no doubt that opinions have been changing about the wisdom and effectiveness of spanking your kids.

 My mother was quick with her hand, especially her backhand, when I was a boy.
 There was no interval between the crime and the punishment.
 I don’t remember my father ever spanking us, and sometimes he objected to my mother’s quickness to hit us.
-She once got me in the back of the head as I ducked under the table and he said, “Don’t hit the boy in the head.”
+She once got me in the back of the head as I ducked under the table and dad said, “Don’t hit the boy in the head.”
 Another time, however, as I ducked under the dining room table she hit her hand on the wood instead of my butt.
 Everyone laughed, and finally so did she (as she held her smarting hand).

-Later in life she regretted that she had been so hard of us.
+Later in life she regretted that she had been so hard on us.
 “If I did that today they’d arrest me for child abuse,” she said.
 But apart from her quick temper, she wasn’t alone in terms of parents inflicting corporal punishment.
 It was common lore from my friends in our neighborhood that they could be spanked with father’s belt or mom’s big wooden spoon.
 The one benefit I could see to my situation is that the punishment was immediate and then done with.
 I didn’t have to hear, “Wait until your father gets home”…and then wait.
 I’m sure that was agony.